rhewett/academic-kickstart/content/home/posts.md

     exclude_featured = false

 [design]
+  # Choose how many columns the section has.
+Valid values: 1 or 2.
+  columns = "1"

   # Toggle between the various page layout types.
   #   1 = List
   #   2 = Compact